Set the Table

 Player Growth Areas

-A social post that moves you closer to being special & winning often causing others to smile, feel inspired or be encouraged
+A social post that moves you closer to being special and winning often causes others to smile, feel inspired, or be encouraged

 A neutral social post that doesn’t add value nor creates concerns